kiran1926/RTT-116-KiranR/SBA-305_Test/README.md

 #### Requirement 2 - Data Access Object  (dao) interfaces:

 ##### StudentI:
-- You can **NOT** add more methods in the interfaces than the definition below.

 | Abstract method         | Return type    | Parameters                    | Description                                                                                                     |
 |-------------------------|----------------|-------------------------------|-----------------------------------------------------------------------------------------------------------------|